Frog-man-sec/Frog-man-sec/README.md

 Just like other cyber security enthusiast, I also like to learn and explore new topics and techniques each and every day <br>
 But what is special about me, or should I say, what I do better than other is sticking with a `unknown`/ `new` topic untill I learn it. <br>
 Beside cyber security, I also like to work with the following things:
-- Electornics/ Robotics
+- Electornics/ Robotics 🤖
-- Radio/ SDR
+- Radio/ SDR 📡
-- Astronomy
+- Astronomy 🔭

-Currently working on `Red Teaming` and `Pentesting` + `Reverse Engineering`
+Currently working on:
+- `Red Teaming` 🔴
+- `Pentesting` 🧪
+- `Reverse Engineering` 🤖

 ## Tools
 - Nmap